Fix: Spring Boot Failed to Configure a DataSource

 </dependency>Fix 7: Configure Multiple DataSources

-If you have multiple databases, you must explicitly configure each DataSource bean — Spring Boot’s auto-configuration only works for a single DataSource:
+If you have multiple databases, you must explicitly configure each DataSource bean — Spring Boot’s auto-configuration only works for a single DataSource.
+The moment you declare a second DataSource bean, the auto-configured one is suppressed and you have to wire everything explicitly, including the EntityManagerFactory, transaction manager, and JPA repository scan paths.

 @Configuration